Transmission and infection of H5N1: Human to human transmission

-The WHO believes that another influenza pandemic is as likely to occur at any time since 1968, when the last century's third of three pandemics took place.
+As of 2005, the WHO believed that another influenza pandemic is as likely to occur at any time since 1968, when the last century's third of three pandemics took place.
 The WHO describes a series of six phases, starting with the inter-pandemic period, where there are no new influenza virus subtypes detected in humans, and progressing numerically to the pandemic period, where there is efficient and sustained human-to-human transmission of the virus in the general population.

-At the present moment, we are at phase 3 on the scale, meaning a new influenza virus subtype is causing disease in humans, but is not yet spreading efficiently and sustainably among humans.
+According to WHO, the world has been at phase 3 on the scale, meaning a new influenza virus subtype is causing disease in humans, but has not yet spread efficiently and sustainably among humans.

 So far, H5N1 infections in humans are attributed to bird-to-human transmission of the virus in most cases.
 Until May 2006, the WHO estimate of the number of human to human transmission had been "two or three cases".
-On May 24, 2006, Dr. Julie L. Gerberding, director of the United States Centers for Disease Control and Prevention in Atlanta, estimated that there had been "at least three."
-On May 30, Maria Cheng, a WHO spokeswoman, said there were "probably about half a dozen," but that no one "has got a solid number."
+In May 2006, Julie L. Gerberding, director of the United States Centers for Disease Control and Prevention in Atlanta, estimated that there had been "at least three."
+Maria Cheng, a WHO spokeswoman, said there were "probably about half a dozen," but that no one "has got a solid number."
 A few isolated cases of suspected human to human transmission exist. with the latest such case in June 2006 (among members of a family in Sumatra).
 No pandemic strain of H5N1 has yet been found.